Rct567/wf_lists_lm_childrenstories/README.md

 # Word frequency lists bases on AI generated children's stories

-This repository contains the code used to generate word frequency lists based on AI generated children's stories.
+This repository contains **word frequency lists** based on AI generated children's stories, and the code to generate them.

 ## How to use